-In part 2 we discussed the effective ways to reduce manufacturing costs.
-As you know, standardization improves flexibility and reduces cost, as well as supports other cost reduction methods, such as build-to-order and customization.
+In part 2 we discussed effective ways to reduce manufacturing costs.
+As you know, standardization improves flexibility and reduces cost.
+Standardization also supports other cost reduction methods, such as build-to-order and customization.
 However, the benefits of standardization do not stop at flexibility and cost-savings.
 The following benefits make standardization a great choice when looking for cost-saving strategies.

 Standardization can reduce manufacturing costs by 50%.
 Through purchasing leverage, manufacturers can reduce their purchasing costs considerably.
-Once the purchasing of parts and products is standardized, the cost of inventory will go down coincidentally.
+Once purchasing of parts and products is standardized, the cost of inventory will go down.
 Since common parts are stored and resupplied only as needed, BOM/MRP/ordering expenses will be avoided.
-Overhead costs, such as purchasing, put away, picking and bill paying, will go down as well.
+Overhead costs, such as purchasing, put away, picking and bill paying, will go down also.
 There is less overhead in procuring standard parts and materials that are common and more readily available.
-And, more standardization means less picking and manufacturing errors.
+Subsequently, more standardization means less picking and manufacturing errors.

 Standardization eliminates set-up, greatly reduces inventory, and simplifies supply chain management.
-Improving the operational flexibility in the warehouse results in better delivery of products.
-With standardized components you can change over work centers quickly because you won’t have to put away and restock as many components with a product switch.
+Improving the flexibility of operations, that results in better delivery of products.
+With standardized components you can change over work centers quickly.
+This is a result of not having to put away and restock as many components when a product switch occurs.

-Without the additional concern of too many parts and unnecessary procedures, manufacturing companies can focus on improving their response time.
+By eliminating the amount of parts used and simplifying procedures, manufacturing companies can focus on improving their response time.
 Standardization frees up time and allows employees to concentrate on more efficient processes, such as Build-to-Order.
-With parts availability and quicker deliveries from vendors, companies can provide their customers a quick turnaround on requested products.
+With parts being available and delivered quickly from vendors, companies can provide their customers a quick turnaround on requested products.